Assistant Professor of Biology

 Julia McGonigle is a PhD student of the MCEB program.
 She is currently working on developing a technique to trace carbon cycling in methanogens using Raman spectroscopy.
 Her research interests include biology of extreme environments, exobiology, nutrient cycling, and microbial metabolism.

-Chris is a PhD student in the EEOB program.
+Chris is a graduate student in the EEOB program.
 His research is centered around the use of bioinformatics to investigate communities of microbes in their natural habitats.
-A project that he is currently involved with makes use of genomic and metagenomic techniques to investigate the influence of human and agricultural waste on antimicrobial concentrations and the presence of antimicrobial resistance determinants in watersheds.
+He is currently investigating antibiotic resistance in river surface water bacterial communties impacted by urban and agricultural waste through both molecular and bioinformatics techniques.

 Lizethe is a Biology Major in her fourth year at the University of Utah.
 She is currently working with DNA extractions and PCR procedures in the Brazelton Lab.
 A native to Utah, she enjoys the beauty of this great state in ways that include exploding targets, shooting, river rafting, canoeing, reading, and spending time with family and friends.
 Her interests in the scientific world include Astronomy, Biology, Geology, and Astrobiology.
 She hopes to one day become a Marine Biologist or Zoologist.